fake-name/hacklet/README.md

 ---

 This was written using the original [hacklet](https://github.com/mcolyer/hacklet) code as reference for the modlet API. @mcolyer did all the hard reverse-engineering, I just wish he hadn't used ruby.

+---

+Anyways, this is very alpha-release at this point.
+I don't know how the modlet hardware will deal with extremely-long-running open serial connections.
+Previously, my modlet data-logging had involved reinitializing the serial port once per read, as that was a limitation of the way I had to call the original hacklet script (as a subprocess).

+Keeping the connection open, as well as the fact that the whole ruby interpreter doesn't need to be called for EVERY reading means this is **dramatically** lighter with regard to resource usage, a particularly important consideration when running this tool on a Raspberry Pi, as I am.